oncomouse/lemonaid/README.md

 ```

 # Usage
-- `Lemonaid` simply outputs lemonbar specific formatted text to stdout.
-You
+- `Lemonaid` simply outputs text to stdout.
+You need to then pipe this output
-  need to then pipe this output into `lemonbar`
+  into `lemonbar`

 - Eg: in your `xinitrc`
 ```bash